IPL 2024: Jonny Bairtsow shines as Punjab Kings beat Kolkata Knight Riders in record-breaking match

 Narine hit nine fours and four sixes as he slammed a 32-ball 71 to help Kolkata post 261/6 in their 20 overs.

 But it was with the ball that Narine showed his quality.
-He had a hand in both the Punjab wickets to fall; running out Prabhsimran Singh with a direct hit and picking up the wicket of Roussow.
+He had a hand in both the Punjab wickets to fall – running out Prabhsimran Singh with a direct hit and picking up the wicket of Roussow.

 Crucially, Narine only gave away 24 runs in his four overs, the best performance by a bowler on the night.
 Every bowler apart from Punjab’s Rahul Chahar (1/33) ended the match with an economy rate of over 10 runs.